* Widodo: trade war could be worse than global financial crisis

 The United States and China have slapped tit-for-tat tariffs on hundreds of billions of dollars of each other's goods over the past few months.

-"The G20 can play a role in providing the platform for discussions.
-But the differences that still persist should be resolved by the members that are directly involved in the tensions," Nicolas Dujovne, Argentina's Treasury Minister, told a news conference after chairing the G20 meeting in Bali.
+"The G20 can play a role in providing the platform for discussions," Dujovne, who is Argentina's Treasury Minister, told a news conference after the group's meeting in Bali.

-At Friday's plenary, IMF managing director Christine Lagarde estimated that the escalation of current trade tensions could reduce global GDP by almost one percent over the next two years.
+At the plenary, IMF managing director Christine Lagarde estimated that the escalation of current trade tensions could reduce global GDP by almost one percent over the next two years.